xmarshall39/KeepDrivingMusicMod/README.md

 - Any songs you don’t replace will play as normal

 #### 2. Plan out your replacements
-- Place `dirmaker.bat` in the root folder of wherever you’d like to keep your music and run it.
+- Copy `dirmaker.bat` in the root folder of wherever you’d like to keep your music and run it.
 This will create folders in which you’ll sort your songs.
 The `songlist.txt` in each folder will indicate what the original tracks were and how many there are
   - Song folders are named with a code for representing a band in the base game followed by an underscore.
 The code before the underscore is essential and **should not be changed**.
   - For organizational convenience, you may add to the folder name **after** the underscore.
 This can be helpful if song replacements are grouped using a certain theme or pattern.
 - Add song files to each folder.
 You can add up to total number of songs that artist had in the base game.
 Any songs not replaced will remain unmodified.